 We were talking to an IT support company in London about this recently and we agreed that It’ll be interesting to see how this affects console development, and how nice Microsoft is going to be treating indie developers with this new console.
 I certainly am eager to learn more and find out if it’s possible to publish my upcoming game Miree on the console.

 Most of the people I encounter these days with a tech startup are focusing on the web or mobile.
 They either have an idea that they want to push out to the app store, or a web service which may or may not have a mobile companion.
 The tech world as the startup scene sees it is made up of mobile phones and computers.
 Who could blame them?
+Nowadays people even seem to be more interested in playing top online casinos for United Kingdom players At EasyMobileCasino than going to play at a non virtual casino.
 Every major headline in the tech news is about IPOs, acquisitions, and user growth in iPhone apps and websites.

 What is particularly interesting about this is a seemingly willful ignorance of the entire game console world.
 The app store has set a new standard for digital distribution, and consoles are following that new standard.
 Open the channel up to indies, make it easy to get distribution, and watch the next Angry Birds come out of nowhere.
 In particular Nintendo and Sony seem to be opening up their next gen consoles to indie game developers, and incidentally, to app developers.